Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Are you eligible for a booster, second booster, or third dose of the COVID-19 vaccine?
 This page offers clarification on who is eligible to receive an additional dose of vaccine and the difference between third doses and booster shots.

 Ready to receive a booster or a third dose?
 Click the button below to find your nearest vaccine site.

 What is the Difference Between a 3rd Dose and a Booster?

 In California, almost everyone is eligible to receive a booster dose.

-You are eligible for a COVID-19 vaccine booster if:
+You are eligible for a COVID-19 booster if:

 - You are 18 or older and:

-- 5 months have passed since your second dose of Pfizer or Moderna; OR
+- 5 months have passed since your second dose of Moderna, or

 - 2 months have passed since your first dose of Johnson & Johnson

 The State of California's eligibility process allows for individuals to self-determine their risk of exposure.